bloomingful/suggestify/README.md

 # 🎼 suggestify
- A web application that ~~suggests new music based on user's current likes and dislikes~~ predicts the probability a user likes new music based on their current likes and dislikes.
+ A web application that ~~suggests new music based on user's current likes and dislikes~~ predicts the probability a user likes a new music based on their current likes and dislikes.

 ## 📌 How?
 The web application is built using Svelte.\